videolan/libvlcsharp/README.md

 LibVLCSharp is designed to be the connecting layer in between `libvlc` and Xamarin.

 Using LibVLCSharp means you can take advantage of all `libvlc` features from shared managed code (C#/F#), in a true crossplatform way.
-You may use the features described below on all supported platforms by LibVLCSharp (Android, iOS, XForms for now, more coming soon).
+You may use the features described below on all supported platforms by LibVLCSharp (Android, iOS, WPF, XForms for now, more coming soon).

 ## Features